chocolatey/boxstarter.org/input/learn/remotepackagewithartifacts.md

 ### Create and Build the NuGet server

 Create an empty Web Application in Visual Studio and add a NuGet reference to NuGet.Server.
-After the package install completes, build the solution.
+After the package installation completes, build the solution.
 NOTE: This can be performed with the free Visual Studio Express for Web which can be installed via Chocolatey - `choco install VisualStudio2013ExpressWeb`.

 ![Manage Nuget packages from Visual Studio](/assets/images/NugetServer.png)